-B.1.2.6 Fringe Benefits
+B.1.2.6 Benefits in kind

 Executive Directors, Members of the Executive Committee and the Independent Control Functions all receive fringe benefits.
 These benefits are included in the total amount of the remuneration reported to the National Bank of Belgium.